Prior to each visit, we ask you to complete our boarding check-in form.

 - Not recovering from surgery and not in advanced stages of terminal illness.
 Unfortunately, we are not able to provide rehab, assisted living, or hospice level care for dogs who are experiencing the after-effects of a surgical procedure or ongoing effects of a terminal illness.
 If you need rehab, assisted living, or hospice level care for your dog, we recommend you arrange for a caregiver who can stay with your dog in your home.

 At the beginning of your travel, your dog should be transferred directly from your care to our care (you should be the last person to care for your dog before we do).
 At the end of your travel, your dog should be transferred directly from our care to your care (you should be the first person to care for your dog after we do).
 We will not receive a dog from or deliver a dog to extended family members, friends, neighbors, or commercial caregivers.
 This policy ensures reliable logistics and transparent responsibilities.
 Of course, an emergency at our home creates an exception to this policy.
 In the event of an emergency at our home, we will deliver your dog to your designated emergency contact.
-If you cannot be home for your dog's transfer, you will need to provide us key/code access.
+If you cannot be home for your dog's pick up or drop off, you will need to provide us key/code access.

 All dogs who stay at our home must have a designated emergency contact in the DC metro area.
 Friends or family outside of the DC metro area will not be able to help you, us, or your dog in the event of an emergency at our home.
 Your emergency contact should be someone who could guarantee receipt of your dog in the event of an emergency at our home.
 If you do not have someone in the DC metro area who could serve as an emergency contact, a commercial boarding facility in the DC metro area may be used (but only if your dog has been pre-socialized at that boarding facility).
 While we never expect a compromise in our capacity to care for your dog, we do acknowledge there are forces beyond our control (a death in our family that calls us away from town, etc.).

-- The new dog successfully passes a socialization.
-AND
+- The new dog successfully passes a socialization AND

 - The new dog stays with us for regular boarding within 4 months of its successful socialization.

 We will notify existing clients whenever a referral credit has been earned according to the above criteria.
+There is no limit to the number of referral credits an existing client may receive.

 1) For dogs who have passed a socialization but have **NOT** yet stayed with us for regular boarding